Generic Name and Formulations:

 In combination with gemcitabine and cisplatin, for first-line treatment of metastatic squamous non-small cell lung cancer.

 Not for treatment of non-squamous non-small cell lung cancer.

 Give by IV infusion over 60 mins prior to gemcitabine and cisplatin infusion.
 800mg on Days 1 and 8 of each 3-week cycle; continue until disease progression or unacceptable toxicity.
 May premedicate with diphenhydramine HCl (or equivalent) if previously experienced a Grade 1/2 infusion-related reaction.
 Dose modifications: see full labeling.

 Risk of cardiopulmonary arrest and/or sudden death, hypomagnesemia.
 History of coronary artery disease, CHF, or arrhythmias.
-Monitor serum electrolytes (eg, magnesium, potassium, calcium) prior to each infusion during therapy and for 8 weeks after last dose; withhold for Grade 3/4 electrolyte abnormalities and may resume once improved to Grade ≤2.
+Monitor serum electrolytes (eg, magnesium, potassium, calcium) prior to each infusion during therapy and for at least 8 weeks after last dose; withhold for Grade 3/4 electrolyte abnormalities and may resume once improved to Grade ≤2.
+Replete electrolytes as medically appropriate.
 Discontinue if serious or life-threatening venous/arterial thromboembolic events or infusion-related reactions occur.
 Discontinue if Grade 4 skin reactions or Grade 3 skin induration/fibrosis occurs.
 Limit sun exposure.
 Embryo-fetal toxicity.
 Pregnancy; avoid.
 Use effective contraception during treatment and for 3 months after last dose.
 Nursing mothers: not recommended (during therapy and for 3 months after last dose).